grafana/cog/package_templates/java/README.md

-# Grafana Foundation SDK – Python
+# Grafana Foundation SDK – Java

 A set of tools, types and *builder libraries* for building and manipulating Grafana objects in Java.